 What causes communication breakdown?
-In some cases we assume that others know exactly what we mean when we speak without taking the time to clarify.
-Sometimes we don't communicate enough and those around us are forced to add their own beliefs values and personal realities to where we left ambiguity.
-As an unintended consequence folks often jump to conclusions leaving you to scratch your head wondering how they were able to get from point A to point B.
+In some cases, we assume that others know exactly what we mean when we speak without taking the time to clarify.
+Sometimes we don't communicate enough and those around us are forced to add their own beliefs, values, and personal realities to where we left ambiguity.
+As unintended consequence folks often jump to conclusions leaving you to scratch your head wondering how they were able to get from point A to point B.

 Without Clarity, We Leave Important Things to Hope

 How many times have you said to yourself "I didn't say that" or "That's not what I meant"?
 The truth is without clarity we are leaving many important things to hope, expecting and anticipating that everyone will simply know what it is that we are saying.
 It's important to over-communicate to reinforce and restate the obvious through dialog that everyone understands.
 Clarify!
 Clarify!
 Clarify!